thecodersguilduk/wda-curriculum/lessons/debugging.md

 We'll be taking a look at some of the strategies and tools that can make debugging easier - more productive, and less painful.
 While it is tempting to dive straight into the techniques, exploring the best ways to debug provides a stronger understanding and will enable you to be quicker at fixing issues in the future.

 ### Why this is important
+Debgging effectively saves time and leads us to working software, it can also be a tool for learning.

 ## Outcomes